-Starting a tech business in such an ambience with an established business infrastructure, talented resource pool, and a flourishing marketplace provides a clear head start compared to other locations.
+Starting a tech business in such an ambiance with established business infrastructure, a talented resource pool, and a flourishing marketplace provides a clear head start compared to other locations.

-Government through the ministry of ICT has so far identified that will receive seed capital that will transform their ideas into marketable solutions.
-In addition to providing funding, ICT Minister Hon Frank Tumwebaze said that government will be the first client when the 12 products come onto the market.
+The government through the ministry of ICT has so far identified startups that will receive seed capital that will transform their ideas into marketable solutions.
+In addition to providing funding, ICT Minister Hon Frank Tumwebaze said that the government will be the first client when the 12 products come onto the market.

 The seed funding is under the national ICT initiatives support program (NIISP) and part of the Sh13billion meant for the ICT hub in Nakawa.
 NIISP is mandated to construct ICT hubs that will offer work-spaces to young innovators in their primary stages and provide direct financial support to individual innovators and private hubs, that have solutions ready to go to market.

-It takes time to build meaningful businesses, and an even longer time to build meaningful businesses in markets that lack infrastructure—like where we operate.
-With patience, businesses in these markets have an opportunity not only to make money but also to do so while creating social and environmental value at a very large scale.
+It takes time to build meaningful businesses and an even longer time to build meaningful businesses in markets that lack infrastructure—like where we operate.
+With patience, businesses in these markets have an opportunity not only to make money but also to do so while creating social and environmental value on a very large scale.